thesurjo/surya-portfolio-web/README-RECAPTCHA.md

 ## Troubleshooting

-- If you see build errors about `useSearchParams()`, ensure you're using the Suspense boundary as shown in the examples
+- If you see build errors about `useSearchParams()`, ensure you're using the Suspense boundary as shown in the wrapper
 - For static site generation or SSR, ensure that your components using reCAPTCHA are wrapped in a Suspense boundary
-- Add `console.log` statements in your API route to check if the reCAPTCHA verification is working
-- Ensure your site key and secret key are correctly set in your environment variables
+- Ensure your site key is correctly set in your environment variables
 - Make sure the domains in your reCAPTCHA settings include all domains where your site is running

 For more information, visit the official documentation: